 As graduates of our writing programs know, the magic really happens in the discussion forum.
 In Centered, you get to experience that magic every day.

 Connect with writers who understand why you’re dedicating yourself to this craft.
 Share knowledge and resources, get book recommendations and help with research, and pose your tricky craft questions to the group.
 Even introverts need good writing conversation!

 We wanted to offer a discussion forum that wasn’t exclusive to our writing courses.
 Writers who aren’t taking a current writing program should still get to have a sparkling community.
 Centered is an easy way to meet other writers, inspire each other, and evolve together.

 Our forum is on a private site, to keep distraction at a minimum.
 You can put your deep focus on writing and not be interrupted by social media.
 And if posting your words on public sites makes you uneasy (we get it), you can feel safe to do so here.

 Connect with a professional, published writer in the Discussion Forum and throughout your membership in Centered.
 Writers in Residence will join us four times a year for a one-month period each time.

 Our Writer in Residence for the month of June was Kelly S. Thompson.
-Our next writer in residence will be joining us in September.
-(Details coming soon.)
+Our next writer in residence will be joining us this fall (details coming soon).